shon-otmazgin/lingmess-coref/README.md

 The output file includes the predicted clusters.
 They are a list of coreference clusters such as each cluster contains a list of mention offsets `[start, end]` .
 These offsets correspond to the tokenization in the field `tokens`.

+Note: you can find other arguments to configure at `cli.py`

 To Replicate Evaluation on `OntoNotes`, set `--test_file` to OntoNotes test file.